Planning Your Digital Storage Costs After Scanning

 Cloud-Based Storage

-Cloud-based storage offers flexibility and scalability with pay-as-you-go pricing, meaning you only pay for the storage you use.
+Cloud-based storage offers increased flexibility and scalability with pay-as-you-go pricing, meaning you only pay for the storage you use.
 This makes it a cost-effective solution for many businesses.

 Cloud storage also provides remote access from any location, which is beneficial for businesses with remote teams or multiple locations.
 This ease of access and ability to scale storage resources quickly makes cloud-based storage an attractive option for businesses looking to manage costs while maintaining flexibility.

-Well Then, Which One is Better?
+Which One is Better?

 The truth is, each storage option has its own pros and cons.
 Self hosted storage offers control and security but requires a larger initial investment by your business.
 Cloud storage provides flexibility and lower upfront costs, but may involve data transfer fees and less control over data security.